A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Vitamins and minerals serve as the co-factors for amino acid chemistry.
 B vitamins are our stress vitamins and are necessary for a healthy functioning nervous system.
 In terms of neurotransmitters involved in anxiety, we need vitamins B1, B6, B12, and Folic Acid.

-Vitamin B1 (Thiamine): Fueling Nervous Function in Canines
+Vitamin B1 (Thiamine): Supporting Nervous Function in Canines

 Maintaining Nervous System Health